RSIS Panel Webinar on “US-China Rivalry: A ‘Decoupling’ World?”

 About the Speakers

-Yan Liang is Professor of Economics at Willamette University and a research scholar at Global Institute for Sustainable Prosperity.
-Yan’s research interest includes the Chinese economy, international trade and finance, economic development and Modern Money Theory.
-Yan has published articles in International Journal of Political Economy, Journal of Economic Issues, The Chinese Economy, China & World Economy, and Forum for Social Economics and contributed to several book projects.
-Yan also contributes frequently to media platforms such as the China Global TV Network, the East Asia Form, the Diplomat Magazine, Chinese Social Sciences Net, among others.
+Liang Yan is Professor of Economics at Willamette University and a research scholar at Global Institute for Sustainable Prosperity.
+Yan’s research interest includes the Chinese economy, international trade and finance, economic development, and Modern Money Theory.
+Yan has published articles in International Journal of Political Economy, Journal of Economic Issues, The Chinese Economy, China & World Economy, and Forum for Social Economics and contributed to many heterodox economics book projects.
+Yan has received research grants from the Institute for New Economic Thinking, the Luce Foundation and the Ford Foundation.
+Yan also contributes frequently to media platforms such as the China Global TV Network, the East Asia Form, the Diplomat Magazine, Chinese Social Sciences Magazine, among others.
 Yan received a master’s degree and a doctorate degree in Economics from University of Missouri-Kansas City.
 Prior to Willamette, Yan taught at University of Redlands and Bard College at Simon’s Rock.
 Yan served as an editorial board member of the Journal of Economic Issues and is an editorial board member of the Chinese Economy.
-She is an active member of the Association of Evolutionary Economics and Association for Institutional Thought.
+Yan is Vice President of Association for Institutional Thought and an active member of the Association of Evolutionary Economics.

 Huang Chin-Hao is Assistant Professor at the Yale-NUS College in Singapore.
 He specialises in international politics, with a focus on China’s foreign policy, Southeast Asian politics, and United States (US)-China relations.
 He is the recipient of the Lee Kong Chian National University of Singapore-Stanford University Distinguished Fellow on Contemporary Southeast Asia (2018-2019) and the American Political Science Association’s Foreign Policy Section Best Paper Award (2014).
 He is the author or co-author of three books, and has research articles published or forthcoming in International Organization, The China Quarterly, The China Journal, Contemporary Southeast Asia, and International Peacekeeping, and in edited volumes through Oxford University Press and Routledge, among others.
 He has testified on China’s foreign affairs before the US-China Economic and Security Review Commission, US Congress.
 He has also served as a consultant for US and European foundations, governments, and companies on their strategies and policies in Asia.
 Until 2009, he was a researcher at the Stockholm International Peace Research Institute, and prior to that worked with the Freeman Chair in China Studies at the Center for Strategic and International Studies in Washington, DC.
 His Doctor of Philosophy and Bachelor of Science are respectively from the University of Southern California and Georgetown University.